wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 common in their gcroots.

 The lock's value ``my_lock`` is, precisely, a very large odd number, at least LOCKED (which should be some value like 0xFFFF0000).
-As we can check, this is enough to cause ``LatestGlobalRevision`` to spin loop, calling ``ValidateDuringTransaction`` over and over again, until the lock is released (i.e.  another value is written in ``h_revision``).
+Such a value causes ``LatestGlobalRevision`` to spin loop until the lock is released (i.e.  another value is written in ``h_revision``).